This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Barcelona – Sitges – Tarragona – La Seu d’Urgell – Figueres – Calella de Palafrugell – Tossa de Mar – Barcelona

-We start on the Costa Brava in the second biggest city in Spain, Barcelona.
-This is Gaudi’s city and home to the sublime but unfinished La Sagrada Familia cathedral.
+We started out trip on the Costa Brava in the second biggest city in Spain, Barcelona.
+This is Gaudi’s city and home to the sublime but unfinished La Sagrada Familia Cathedral.
 Once you’re done admiring his masterpiece, head for the Gothic Quarter, a great spot to while away an evening bar hopping in this most lively of cities.

 If you have enough time, try hiking in Montserrat, just a short drive from the city.
 Famous for the cliff-hugging monastery and distinctive serrated rocks, you don’t even have to hike, you can get a cable car to the top!

 Tarragona is situated on a rocky hill above the sparkling Mediterranean Sea.
-With a fine historic center and a scattering of Roman ruins, this is a great place to spend the day visiting the must-see 2nd century Amfiteatre Romà, Necropolis, and Forum before wandering the Passeig Arqueològic for sweeping views of the city.
+With a fine historic centre and a scattering of Roman ruins, we enjoyed our day visiting the must-see 2nd-century Amfiteatre Romà, Necropolis, and Forum before wandering along the Passeig Arqueològic for sweeping views of the city.
 Or you could just relax on one of the many beaches.

-From here it’s inland and north to the Pyrenean medieval town of La Seu d’Urgell, overlooked by the Sierra de Cadí mountains.
-Replete with the Romanesque style architecture of Catalonia in the 11th and 12th centuries, this is a town for meandering.
+From here, we headed inland and north to the Pyrenean medieval town of La Seu d’Urgell, overlooked by the Sierra de Cadí mountains.
+Replete with the Romanesque style architecture of Catalonia in the 11th and 12th centuries, this is a town perfect for meandering.

-From here, a spectacular drive through the foothills of the Pyrenees takes you to Figueres, via La Garrotxa Natural Park, known for its many extinguished volcanoes.
+From here, a spectacular drive through the foothills of the Pyrenees took us to Figueres via La Garrotxa Natural Park, known for its many extinguished volcanoes and Castellfollit de la Roca, the town built of a basalt cliff.
 Figueres, the birthplace of artist Salvador Dalí, houses the Teatre-Museu Gala Salvador Dalí, which is worth a visit if you like Surrealism.

-You’re heading south now, bypassing Girona (which is worthy of a visit all of its’ own if you have time) in favor of the Costa Dorada beach resorts of Calella de Palafrugell and Tossa de Mar.
+We’re heading south now, bypassing Girona (which is worthy of a visit all of its own if you have time) in favour of the Costa Dorada beach resorts of Calella de Palafrugell and Tossa de Mar.

 Where to Stay